afeeni/afeeni.github.io/README.md

 - offset hashlinks
 - clean code
-- dark mode (showcases some react/redux skills) place a static button on the bottom right
+- dark mode (showcases some react/redux skills) place a static button on the bottom right have to change the styles components as well

 # Getting Started with Create React App